ctfer-io/terraform-provider-ctfd/README.md

 We recommend setting the environment variable `CTFD_API_KEY` to enable the provider to communicate with your CTFd instance.

-Then, you could use a `ctfd_challenge` resource to setup your CTFd challenge, with for instance the following configuration.
+Then, you could use a `ctfd_challenge_standard` resource to setup your CTFd challenges, with for instance the following configuration.
 ```hcl
 resource "ctfd_challenge" "my_challenge" {
     name        = "My Challenge"